cpr016/cpr016/README.md

 ##### Link: https://github.com/cpr016-hobby-projects/Strategy-Cube-Project
 This is a simple strategy game that I made for fun.

 The goal is to take over the nodes before the AI does.
 For every node you own, you gain a flat amount of cubes per second.
-You then send this cubes to other nodes to capture them.
+You then send these cubes to other nodes to capture them.

 ### Finis Bot
 ##### Link: https://github.com/cpr016-hobby-projects/Finis-Bot